UWIT-CTS-Software/bronson_online/README.md

 This is intended to help program Q-SYS systems.

+Added Module: CFM

+Interface to pull specific room files, the database is built from the 2023 Crestron Software Database on the I.T.
+Warehouse server drive (`ctsmain$\CTS_Software\_Code Database 2023`).
+Upon selected room, returns a list of files and option to download all of them as a zip file.

+NOTE: Due to the size of this database it is not included in this github and needs to be independently downloaded and placed within the `\bronson_online\` directory.

 #### TODO's:

     [ ] - Setting a DOM
-    [ ] - Defining the classroom parameters
+        [ ] - add an 'x' button to remove additional fieldsß [ ] - Defining the classroom parameters
     [ ] - Assemble Pre-built programs for these parameters

+#### CFM TODO's:
+    [ ] - Access the CFM_Code files and return the contents of a requested folder.
+    [ ] - Create a handler for when CFM_Code is not found
+    [ ] - Make a variant of the console to select lines on click [ ] - Expand by using a double click to download a specific file in the returned list.
+    [ ] - (?)
+Include a text log file open to edit.

 ---

+GENERAL TODO's:

+    [ ] - Refactor Code Base
+        [ ] - Process Buffer Function in Rust
+        [ ] - break jacknet.js into another file
+            [ ] - Replace campus.json with a more versitile structure
+            [ ] - break the campus.json functions out of jacknet.js